jschr/jschr.io/README.md

 ## Manually triggering the Lambda
 You can invoke the Lambda function by logging into the [aws console](http://console.aws.amazon.com) and heading over to the [Lambda management section](https://console.aws.amazon.com/lambda).
 Then go to Functions -> website_generator -> Test.
 If it ran successfully you will see the result of the CloudFront invalidation.

+## Customizing

+You can create your own [components](app/components) to customize the look and feel.

+Modify the props passed to your components in [getProps](app/getProps.ts).

+You can add more [data sources](app/sources) to make your site more dynamic.